-In order to minimize the error from the satellite altimetry data, this study assumes that the HYCOM data is the ground truth, and interpolates the HYCOM grid data onto the trajectory of Jason-2.
-Considering that the temporal sampling interval of Jason-2 (around 1 second) is much larger than the ground truth (once a day at UST 0:00) and the spatial sampling interval (about $0.137^{\circ}$ ) is of the same order as the ground truth $(0.08^{\circ} \times 0.08^{\circ})$ , we do not interpolate the HYCOM grid data in time, but instead divide the 10-day (a period of Jason-2) orbital data into 10 groups according to the day.
-More specifically, the sampling time of Jason-2 is rounded to integer days, and then we put the same unit digit of sampling time into a group.
-For regional problem, the global trajectory data may be redundant [48], [49].
-We hence discard the orbits far away from the South China Sea $([100^{\circ}E - 125^{\circ}E, 0 - 24^{\circ}N])$ , and finally obtain 10 sets of observations, each set containing a label (from 0 to 9) and the information of coordinates (longitude and latitude).
+In order to minimize the error from the satellite altimetry data, this study assumes that the HYCOM data are the ground truth, and interpolates the HYCOM grid data onto the trajectory of Jason-2.
+Considering that the temporal sampling interval of Jason-2 (around 1 s) is much larger than the ground truth (once a day at UST 0:00) and the spatial sampling interval (about 0.137°) is of the same order as the ground truth $(0.08^{\circ} \times 0.08^{\circ})$, we do not interpolate the HYCOM grid data in time, but instead divide the ten-day (a period of Jason-2) orbital data into ten groups according to the day.
+More specifically, the sampling time of Jason-2 is rounded to integer days, and then, we put the same unit digit of sampling time into a group.
+For regional problem, the global trajectory data may be redundant [52], [53].
+We hence discard the orbits far away from the South China Sea ([100° E-125° E and, 0-24° N]) and finally obtain ten sets of observations, each set containing a label (from 0 to 9) and the information of coordinates (longitude and latitude).

-Since a time interval of 20 days (i.e., two periods) is commonly used as an e-fold time in OA [16], in this paper, we also use this characteristic time to preprocess the along-track data.
-As shown in the following Algorithm I, the along-track SSH used for interpolating the grid data at the date $t_i$ (t is the time series with the unit of day) can be expressed as a label k(reflects the category of the track at $t_i$ .) and a 2D array (one dimension is the input characteristics (latitude, longitude, $t_i$ , SSH) ; the other one is made of the observations $t{it-20}$ to $t{it+19}$ ).
+Since a time interval of 20 days (i.e., two periods) is commonly used as an e-fold time in OA [16], in this article, we also use this characteristic time to preprocess the along-track data.
+As shown in Algorithm 1, the along-track SSH used for interpolating the grid data at the date t_i (t is the time series with the unit of day) can be expressed as a label k (reflects the category of the track at t_i) and a 2-D array (one dimension is the input characteristics (latitude and longitude, t_i , SSH) and; the other one is made of the observations t{it-20} to t{it+19}).